Sage-is/WEB-Sage.Education-docs/docs/tutorials/integrations/libre-translate.md

 Conclusion
 ----------

-Integrating LibreTranslate with Sage WebUI is a straightforward process that can enhance the functionality of your Sage WebUI instance.
-By following the steps outlined in this documentation, you can set up LibreTranslate in Docker and configure the integration within Sage WebUI.
+Integrating LibreTranslate with Sage.is AI-UI is a straightforward process that can enhance the functionality of your Sage.is AI-UI instance.
+By following the steps outlined in this documentation, you can set up LibreTranslate in Docker and configure the integration within Sage.is AI-UI.